Written by Greg Ellifritz

-Neither of these tests involve the 200 grain hard cast bullet that you ask about, but they are still useful.
+None of these tests involve the 200 grain hard cast bullet the reader asked about, but they are still useful.
 Take a look at their data for the 200 grain JHP bullets.
 In those cases the hollowpoints didn’t fully expand and acted more like ball ammo.
 Take a look at the penetration data.
-The 200 grain loads penetrated between 16″ and 24″ in the gel.
+The 200 grain hollowpoint loads penetrated between 16″ and 24″ in the gel.

-Realize that your 200 grain hard cast bullets would likely penetrate MORE that either of the loads reported there.
+Realize that the 200 grain hard cast bullets would likely penetrate MORE than any of the other loads reported there.

 The FBI recommends that defensive cartridges penetrate from 12″-18″ in gelatin and expand to at least 1.5x their original diameter.
-Your cast bullets simply don’t meet either criteria.
+Cast bullets simply don’t meet either criteria.
 They would not be a good defensive load if fighting humans is what you are preparing for.